 - S = The best muliclasses to play.
 They work particularly well with each other and usually complement each other’s styles.

-- A = These multiclasses are great to play.
+- A = These are great to use.
 Some may not complement each other’s stats, but they bring something new and powerful to the game.

-- B = While not the best multiclass in the game, they can provide something unique if you’re looking to play a specific kind of character who isn’t fully optimized for the harder difficulty modes.
+- B = While not the best multiclass, these provide something unique if you’re looking to play a specific kind of character who isn’t fully optimized for the harder difficulty modes.

 Paladin/Warlock